Ali Ashfaq

-Ali Ashfaq (އަލީ އަޝްފާގު; born 6 September 1985) is a Maldivian professional footballer who plays as a forward and captains the Maldives national team.
+Ali Ashfaq (އަލީ އަޝްފާގު; born 6 September 1985) is a Maldivian former professional footballer who played as a forward.
 Nicknamed "Man of Steel" (ދަގަނޑޭ), he is regarded as one of the best players in the South Asian region.
 A prolific and individualistic goalscorer, he is a free-kick specialist and a clinical finisher.
 His trademark style of scoring is beating the defenders and rounding off the keeper to score.
-He is considered as the best Maldivian footballer ever, most notably when he was named as the "World's 2nd best top goal scorer" in 2013 by IFFHS.
-He was also named as South Asia's Best Player in 2014 by eultimategoal.com.
-In March 2016, Ashfaq scored his 50th goal for Maldives.
+He is considered as the best Maldivian footballer ever, most notably when he was named as the "World's 2nd best top goal scorer" in 2013 by IFFHS, and the "AFC best goal-scorer of XXI century" after 2023, with 476 top-level goals.
+He was also named as South Asia's Best Player in 2014 by a sports website called eultimate goal.

 He is the first Maldivian footballer to play abroad, and the only player to win a title with a foreign club.
 In November 2003, Ashfaq was honored with the most prestigious awards a Maldivian footballer would get, in the age of 18 – Maldivian Footballer of the Year and Golden Boot Award in 2003 season.
 With Club Valencia, New Radiant, VB Sports Club and PDRM FA, he has won the Dhivehi League ten times, six Maldives FA Cups, four President's Cups, two Maldives Cup Winners' Cups, three Maldivian Charity Shields, two POMIS Cups and one Malaysia Premier League.